The Ottoman Monuments in Athens are just a handful of monuments.

 There used to be 3 hammams in Athens but the Hammam of Abid Efendi (or Bath-House of the Winds) is the only surviving Ottoman-era at Kyrristou 8 st, very close to the Roman Agora.

+This is another impressive Ottoman monument in Athens.
 It was initially constructed in the 15th century, but there have been many alterations over the centuries.
 Its present facade looks more like a Greek neoclassical than an Ottoman hammam, so it is very easy to pass by it.

 The Hammam of Abid Efendi continued working as a bath until 1965.
 Following its restoration, in 1998, it is now used for various exhibitions as a branch of the Museum of Greek Folk Art.

 Daily open between 9 – 16.00, Tuesdays closed.
-The general ticket is 2 euros.
+The general ticket is €2.

 The Benizelos Residence in Plaka